 Founded in July 2008, Metavectum is located as an independent company on the premises of the DESY (Deutsches Elektronen-Synchrotron) a major research facility of the Federal Republic of Germany.
 Metavectum’s main businesses are human medical molecular analysis and the synthesis of ultra-pure substances for use in complementary medicine.
 The Metavectum business relationship and all services will be continued as usual by iQMedix GmbH, Notkestr.
 85 Geb.
 3, 22607 Hamburg, Germany, as of August 1, 2023.

 Analysis and validation of assays and reagents are in line with the guidelines of the federal medical association (Bundesärtzekammer, Rili-BÄK) and the international MIQE standards.
 Equipment used in the biomolecular analysis is CE certified.

-Metavectum is part of a network of oncologists, surgeons, radiologists, pathologists, specialized physicians and specialist clinics, to ensure the direct implementation of the results is possible.
+iQMedix is part of a network of oncologists, surgeons, radiologists, pathologists, specialized physicians and specialist clinics, to ensure the direct implementation of the results is possible.

 The business model covers the following areas: